NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

   be the middle two addresses of a /30 subnet (netmask 255.255.255.252).

 --tap-sleep n
-  Cause OpenVPN to sleep for ``n`` seconds immediately after the TAP-Win32 adapter state is set to "connected".
+  Cause spotify to sleep for ``n`` seconds immediately after the TAP-Win32 adapter state is set to "connected".

   This option is intended to be used to troubleshoot problems with the